AndrewJBateman/ionic-angular-auth/README.md

 ## :cool: Features

-* JWT token generated and stored using Ionic Storage.
-AuthGuard canActivate only true with this token.
+* JWT token generated and stored using Ionic Storage - viewable in the Dev console.
+* AuthGuard canActivate only true with this token.
 Token removed upon logging out.

 ## :clipboard: Status & To-do list

-* Status: Working. tested using ionic server.
+* Status: Working.
+Tested using ionic server and dummy user credentials to replace 'register' function.
-* To-do: nothing
+* To-do: Nothing

 ## :clap: Inspiration